Printer's workshop (18th century woodcut). British Library. Shelfmark Harl.5915.(215.)

 After the sale of her Providence business Sarah Goddard joined her son in Philadelphia, where he was printing the Pennsylvania Chronicle; her financial assistance aided him in his struggle with his silent partners, Joseph Galloway & Thomas Wharton.
 In Philadelphia, Sarah Goddard remained mostly in the background, though she occasionally supervised the shop during William’s frequent trips to New England in 1769.

 She died in Philadelphia & was buried in the Christ Church burial ground.
 An obituary in New-York Gazette of Jan.
 22, 1770, eulogized “her uncommon attainments in literature,” “sincere piety,” “unaffected humility,” “easy agreeable chearfulness & affability,” & “sensible & edifying conversation.”
 In spite of her restless & selfish son, her daughter, Mary Katherine Goddard, carried on the family tradition.
-For more on both Sarah's good daughter & her spoiled son, go here.

 This posting based, in part, on information from Notable American Women edited by Edward T James, Janet Wilson James, Paul S Boyer, The Belknap Press of Harvard University, Cambridge, Massachusetts.
 1971.